kunalgorithm/website/src/pages/posts/building-a-fullstack-twitter-clone/index.md

 mkdir pages/api
 ```

-Create a file, `feed.ts` within the `api` directory and create a simple function that returns a timestamp
+Create a file, `feed.ts` within the `api` directory and create a simple function that returns an array.

 ```ts
 // pages/api/feed.ts